Businesses maintain many types of confidential information, usually stored in the form of paper or electronic documents and files.

 Every situation where confidential information is to be disclosed will be different.
-This means that there will be aspects of every NDA that will be different.
+This means that there will be aspects of Non-Disclosure agreement for vendors that will be different every time you use them.
 The following details can be recorded in a Schedule attached to the NDA, separate from the standard terms, to capture the particulars of the situation:

 - Name, address and contact details for the parties covered by the NDA